 If WinLogon=1, then special code is used to properly type into the windows logon screen (Network Client, Windows user logon, etc.).
-This is a patch to work prior to release of fully 32-bit OnScreen.
-OnScreen should be run via RunServices option in registry:
+This is a patch to work prior to release of fully 32-bit OnScreen with CrossScanner.
+OnScreen with

-HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\RunServices
+CrossScanner should be run via RunServices option in registry: HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\RunServices